The Car Buying Process in Seven Steps

 For most Americans, buying a car is a major purchase.
 Even in a market of rapidly rising prices and low inventory on the car lots, how can you prepare to avoid any bumps in the road?
 You want to make sure you do your due diligence and get the best deal possible, but navigating the financing and negotiating of a car purchase can be complicated.
 Here are a few steps you should consider if you are shopping for a new or used car.

 GreenPath Financial Wellness is a trusted national nonprofit with more than 60-years of helping people build financial health.
 Our counselors are here to answer your car questions.

 Step 1 – Research Car Option

 Many people buy cars based on what the car looks like or what they are familiar with.
 Instead of buying the same type of car you’ve always driven, it may be wiser to list the attributes you are looking for, and then do some research.
 Really think about what you want versus what you need.

-For example, what do you care most in a car?
+What do you care most in a car?

 Step 2 – Find Financing

 Once you know what you are looking for, think about if you would like to buy new or used, or whether you want to buy or lease.
 What financing options are realistic for you based on your income and credit?

 Don’t borrow more money than you are comfortably able to repay.
 Your credit score will directly impact the interest rate you will pay on your loan.